NotMinhDucGamingTV/Harumari-system/README.md

 ```

  # About keys:
-There are two (2) types of key.\n
+There are two (2) types of key.

-Type 1: Free keys, which can be obtained at [here](https://harumari-system.notminhducgamingtv.tk/getkey) (Note: If you try to bypass (jumping from stage 1 to stage 3) your stage will be reseted)\n
+Type 1: Free keys, which can be obtained at [here](https://harumari-system.notminhducgamingtv.tk/getkey) (Note: If you try to bypass (jumping from stage 1 to stage 3) your stage will be reseted)

 Type 2: Premium, which can be obtained by buying them (30 days)\n